Skip to main content Help with accessibility Skip to main navigation

 Update 01/05/24: Check email address

-There are now two key actions that all users of of Open Exeter for Cervical Screening must complete:
+There are now key actions that all users of of Open Exeter for Cervical Screening must complete:

 1. Check your access - carry out a check to confirm if you can access CSMS.